abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Static Variables are stored in one memory location and never changed, accessed by either the public or private modifier affecting garbage collection

 So, this Object Array is built on the same coordinate, repeated many times, making it similar to a single object instance

+### Comparing Static Modifiers and Final Modifiers
+final is constant and cannot be changed

+How are static and final modifiers similar and different?
+- Static modifiers create one memory location for values and are not associated with an object instance
+- Final modifiers are constant and cannot be changed
+- In languages like Java, unlike dynamic languages like JavaScript, final modifiers allow any type of variable to be constant and never be changed

+When would a final modifier be used instead of a static modifier?

+What declaration is similar to the final modifier?

 # Ideas
 When Pong Balls, or stars, are printed to the screen, a chance exists by using random, that the star will be half off the screen